-- A. Newly filed divorce and parentage actions. - 1.
-Filing of Petition At the time a party files a divorce, legal separation, annulment or parentage action, the clerk will give the petitioner a date and time to appear for a status docket.
+- A) Newly filed divorce and parentage actions. - 1) Filing of Petition At the time a party files a divorce, legal separation, annulment, or parentage action, the clerk will give the petitioner a date and time to appear for a status docket.
 The petitioner shall file a motion and order for mediation at the time the petition is filed if minor children will be subject to the jurisdiction of the court in the case and the parties do not already have an agreement regarding all issues related to child custody, residency, and parenting time.
-A party may move the Court to waive the requirement of mediation by filing a motion that states with specificity the reasons why mediation should not be ordered.
+A party may move the court to waive the requirement of mediation by filing a motion that states with specificity the reasons why mediation should not be ordered.

-2. Status Docket
+2) Status Docket

-- a.
-The divisions assigned to hear domestic cases shall designate and hold a weekly domestic docket.
-See Appendix G for a schedule of domestic dockets. - b.
-At the status docket, the court will hear any divorce cases in which the parties have entered into an agreement concerning child support, parenting time, and division of property and debts and any cases in which the respondent is in default, so long as the documents served with the divorce petition include a document that contains the following language:
+- a) The divisions assigned to hear domestic cases shall designate and hold a weekly domestic docket.
+The schedule of dockets for each judge can be found on the court's website. - b) At the status docket, the court will hear any divorce cases in which the parties have entered into an agreement concerning child support, parenting time, and division of property and debts and any cases in which the respondent is in default, so long as the documents served with the divorce petition include a document that contains the following language:

-Please take notice that a divorce hearing is scheduled be held on the day of ,, at 9:00 a.m . or as soon thereafter as is convenient to the Court, before the Honorable , District Judge, Division in the Judicial and Law Enforcen nent Center, 111 East 11th Street, Lawrence, Kansas 66044.
+Please take notice that a divorce hear ring is scheduled be held on the day of ,, at 9:00 a.m. or as soon thereafter as is convenient to the Court, before the Honorable , District Judge, Division in the Judicial and La aw Enforcement Center, 111 East 11th Street, Lawrence, Kansas 66044.